josepablocam/transfer/README.md

 The snippets are focused on code that modifies an existing column or derives a new column.

 # Installation
+All scripts should be run from the project root directory.

 The easiest way to install `wranglesearch` is through a docker container.
-Alternatively you can run `bash install.sh`
+Alternatively you can run `bash scripts/install.sh`

 First, build the container